Frequently Asked Questions

 I’m ready to join!
 How do I sign up to run?

-Sign up on the PMC website.
+Sign up on the TMT website.
 When registration is open, you'll see a "Sign up to Run" link on the left hand side of the homepage.
 Otherwise contact Don Megerle at marathonchallenge@tufts.edu or 617.627.4755.

 For Volunteers: